 Investing in WorkTime helps your company in the following ways.

 #1.
 WorkTime saves your company’s money.

-After some time of using WorkTime, the company CEO gave us the following feedback: “WorkTime helped us save approximately $7,500 per employee per year”.
+They contacted WorkTime and after a period of using the employee monitoring software, the company’s CEO gave us the following feedback: “WorkTime helped us save approximately $7,500 per employee every year”.

-A U.S. Healthcare organization had 5000+ employees.
-WorkTime helped to discover that 5% of working hours were spent for socializing.
+A U.S. Healthcare organization with over 5000+ employees had issues relating to time management and social media usage.
+WorkTime discovered that 5% of working hours were spent on socializing.

-Productivity is the keystone of every company success.
-But not many businesses measure employees performance and improve it on a constant basis.
+Productivity is the keystone of every company’s success.
+But not many businesses measure employees’ performance and improve it constantly.

 WorkTime can help to identify the following productivity issues: